symfony/symfony-docs/cookbook/assetic/asset_management.rst

 This physically writes all of the asset files you need for your ``dev`` environment.
 The big disadvantage is that you need to run this each time you update an asset.
-Fortunately, by passing the ``--watch`` option, the command will automatically regenerate assets *as they change*:
+Fortunately, by using ``assetic:watch`` command, the assets will be regenerated automatically *as they change*:

 .. code-block:: bash

     $ php app/console assetic:watch

+The ``assetic:watch`` command was introduced in AsseticBundle 2.4.
+In prior versions, you had to use the ``--watch`` option of the ``assetic:dump`` command for the same behavior.

 Since running this command in the ``dev`` environment may generate a bunch of files, it's usually a good idea to point your generated assets files to